-This report provides updated information of national estimation on catch of SBT CDS data during the year of 2016.
-Historically, longlining was introduced to Indonesia by Japan in the 1930s (Sadiyah & Prisantoso, 2011), however, Indonesia commenced its commercial tuna longline fishing in the 1960s (Proctor et al., 2003).
+This report provides updated information of national estimation on catch of SBT CDS data during the year of 2017.
+Longlining was introduced to Indonesia by Japan in the 1930s (Sadiyah & Prisantoso, 2011), but, Indonesia commenced its commercial tuna longline fishing in the 1960s (Proctor et al., 2003).
 Southern Bluefin Tuna (Thunnus maccoyii, SBT) is one of tuna species caught seasonally by the tuna longliners operated in Indian Ocean.
-It has been historically caught as a by-catch from yellowfin and bigeye longline fisheries since late-1970s (Farley et al., 2014).
+It has been historically caught as a by-catch from yellowfin and bigeye fisheries since late-1970s (Farley et al., 2014).
 Among the tuna fishing ports, this species mainly landed in Benoa.
 SBT catch monitoring is regularly conducted by Research Institute for Tuna Fisheries (RITF) through port monitoring and scientific observer program.
-The port monitoring program firstly initiated in 2002, but as a project it can be traced back since 1993 (Farley et al., 2014).
-On the other hand, the scientific observer program has been conducted since mid-2005 as an Indonesia-Australia collaboration (Project FIS/2002/074 of Australian Centre for International Agricultural Research), and since 2010 it has been fully support and conducted by RITF.
-Since became a full member of the Commission for the Conservation of Southern Bluefin Tuna (CCSBT) in 2008, Indonesia has been allocated a national total allowable catch (TAC) ranging between 651 to 750 tons per year.
+The port monitoring program first initiated in 2002. but as a project it can be traced back since 1993 (Farley et al., 2014).
+On the other hand, the scientific observer program has been conducted since mid-2005 as an Indonesia-Australia collaboration (Project FIS/2002/074 of Australian Centre for International Agricultural Research), and since 2010 it has been conducted by RITF.
+Since joining the Commission for the Conservation of Southern Bluefin Tuna (CCSBT) in 2008, Indonesia has been allocated a national total allowable catch (TAC) ranging between 651 to 750 tons per year.
 In order to establish a reliable catch data, DGCF introduced catch documentation scheme (CDS) in 2010 under CCSBT framework beside the former capture fisheries statistical as national data.
 And it has been used as a basis for total catch of SBT since 2015.